marcosjom/makefile-like-IDE/README.md

 # Example

-For each of your workspaces create a `.mk` file (like `MakefileProjects.mk`) file to describe its projects:
+For each of your workspaces create a `.mk` file (like `MakefileProjects.mk`) to describe its projects:

 ```
 #----------